 Data Visualization Software and Business Intelligence

-Today, data visualization has become a required property of modern business intelligence (BI) tools because of its outstanding capability to prepare information for an in-depth analysis and further result processing.
+Today, data visualization has become a required property of modern business intelligence (BI) tools because of its outstanding capability to prepare information for in-depth analysis and further result processing.
 As leaders of the BI software market, Microsoft, Tableau and Qlik exemplify, superior rendering capability is a required property of an efficient BI software.
-In light of this, visualization has become a standard for a business intelligence software.
+In light of this, visualization has become a standard for business intelligence software.

 In most of the cases, standalone applications visualize information much more efficiently than business intelligence tools with built-in information rendition functionality do.
 Usually, besides visualization, BI tools carry out reporting and mining, analysis and other tasks.

 The public opinion research on data visualization software has shown that absolute leaders are Lumira by SAP and Google Chart Tools.
 Both primarily visualize information and are unfit for complex processing.